d33tah/strokes/README.md

 validate would also be nice.
 And some selenium testing.
 This all could use some love.

+Why?
+====

+Because I don't like the general idea of "repeat it 1000 times to learn".

+I don't really know much about the way human learns, but when I was exposed to my regular Chinese practice books, I found them so boring I just decided I wouldn't exercise at all.
+And starting from that point, as I realized I'm quite a bit behind compared to other students, I started looking for effective ways to learn.

+I had a couple of goals in mind: first of all, the tool itself cannot be boring.
+First iterations of Strokes only made me repeat all strokes for a given character, but I found that A) I'm not really concentrating this way and B) that even after repeating the strokes many times, I still can't write them from memory and I'm getting proportions wrong.
+This is when I decided to introduce "stroke with no aid" ("4") tiles and when I realized I'm still doing the thing quite mechanically, I also added "just this stroke alone" ("1") tiles that are supposed to confuse you for a bit so you re-focus on your task.

+Most of the application is built around the way I imagine learning works - at one point I realized that I'm not really remembering strokes for characters I write and I decided to also add "random rehearsing" with only pinyin hints at what is expected.
+Then, "backtracking" was added, where if you learn characters ABCDEFGH, you'll first learn and rehearse A and B, then C and D, then A, B, C and D, then - separately - E and F, as well as G and H and after that, E, F, G and H. So we're learning in pairs, groups of four and once there are two groups of four, they're ultimately merged in "ABCDEFGH" step when you rehearse everything so far.
+This repeats even for large sets, so every few characters you will get a chance to repeat everything that was already introduced.

+I based this on the assumption that short-term and long-term memory need to be trained separately - for short-term memory there's just the practice of strokes, but in order to remember them after the few minutes, user is asked to recall them, which - if done actively (instead of just cheating and looking at the previous answers right away) - is done in the "rehearsing" step.

+My ultimate goal is to make the tool as effective as possible, so even if you don't have time to repeat hundreds of characters thousands times each, you still can get a bit with the aid of this application.
+One of the ideas I hadn't explored yet is to also practice fixed phrases, so that a single sentence would for example be a whole group.
+I might fiddle with this in the future.

+By the way, if you have an idea of how to improve this piece, let me know!
+As I said, I have no cognitive sciences background so I might miss some seemingly trivial changes that would make this project better.
+Just imagine all the man-hours spent learning Chinese characters that we could just spare!

 How does it work?
 =================